|Director of research at the Alternative Energies and Atomic Energy Commission of France (CEA).

 He served as a co-chairman of the International Symposium on Oscillating/Pulsating Heat Pipes, Daejeon, Korea, September 25-28, 2019.

-He serves as a member of the Editorial Advisory Board of a special issue of Applied Thermal Engineering "Innovations in Pulsating Heat Pipes"
+Member of the Editorial Advisory Board of a special issue of Applied Thermal Engineering "Innovations in Pulsating Heat Pipes"